 - Reducing your personal contribution to air pollution

 Each individual reacts differently to air pollution.
-The AQHI provides specific advice for people who are especially vulnerable to the effects of air pollution as well as the general public.
+The AQHI provides specific advice for people who are at risk to the effects of air pollution as well as for the general public.

-The AQHI forecasts health risk from air quality for tonight and tomorrow.
+The AQHI forecasts health risk from air quality, both on an hourly basis and as a maximum for longer periods of the day such as tonight and tomorrow.
 Check the AQHI in your community before heading off to work or play, and use the forecasts to plan your activities, whether over the next hour or the next day.
+For more information on AQHI forecasting see:

 AQHI Health Messages

-Each level of health risk is associated with a pair of health messages for at risk and general populations.
-It suggests steps we can take to reduce our pollution exposure.
+Each level of health risk is associated with a pair of health messages, for the at risk and the general populations.
+It suggests steps you can take to reduce your pollution exposure.

 |Health Risk||Air Quality